aimacode/aima-python/README.md

 - `search_XX.ipynb`: Notebooks that show how to use the code, broken out into various topics (the `XX`).
 - `tests/test_search.py`: A lightweight test suite, using `assert` statements, designed for use with [`py.test`](http://pytest.org/latest/), but also usable on their own.

-# Python 3.7 and up
+# Python 3.9 and up

-The code for the 3rd edition was in Python 3.5; the current 4th edition code is in Python 3.7.
-It should also run in later versions, but does not run in Python 2.
+The code for the 3rd edition was in Python 3.5; the 4th edition code targets Python 3.7 and runs on Python 3.9 and up, but does not run in Python 2.
+The full test suite (including the deep-learning modules) is tested on Python 3.11/3.12; note that some optional dependencies (`tensorflow`, `keras`, `opencv-python`) do not yet ship wheels for the very latest releases, so a 3.11/3.12 environment is recommended for running everything.
 You can [install Python](https://www.python.org/downloads) or use a browser-based Python interpreter such as [repl.it](https://repl.it/languages/python3).
 You can run the code in an IDE, or from the command line with `python -i filename.py` where the `-i` option puts you in an interactive loop where you can run Python functions.
 All notebooks are available in a [binder environment](http://mybinder.org/repo/aimacode/aima-python).
 Alternatively, visit [jupyter.org](http://jupyter.org/) for instructions on setting up your own Jupyter notebook environment.

 Features from Python 3.6 and 3.7 that we will be using for this version of the code: